It's understandable that as parents, we want to shield our kids from the harsh realities of the world.

 3. Donate toys and clothes every three months.
 Kids can relate to the idea of giving to other kids.
 Whether they're toys they've outgrown or games they never even opened, encourage them to donate a few of their toys before they are allowed to restock.
 This is a win-win for all involved.
 Even if you set aside special pieces to save, there will certainly be a ton of everyday pieces that won't fit when the season comes around again.
 Bring your kid to drop off the goods and they'll feel proud.

 4. Recycle.
-The environment is also an important issue for kids to learn about.
+Protecting the environment is also an important issue for kids to learn about.
 They can do their part by putting things in the recycling bins.

 5. Food drives.
-Most basic level kids understand if babies don't have enough to eat, they will go hungry.
+Most kids understand if others don't have enough to eat, they will go hungry.

 6. Volunteer as a family.
 There are always church and school community service drives that you can participate in.

 7. Find a charity that resonates with you and your family and set a goal to support it together.
-Organize a bake sale, then donate the money.
+For example, organize a bake sale, then donate the money.
 Perhaps run a charity race or even answer letters to Santa from the post office.
 So many options depending on the time you have.

 What other ways have you taught your children about giving back?